Ayawaso West: The Assembly

 On the 15th of March, 2018, the Ayawaso West Municipal Assembly (AWMA) was established as a distinct entity, separated from the Accra Metropolitan Assembly (AMA), through the enactment of Legislative Instrument (LI) 2312.
 Its administrative center is located in Dzorwulu.
 The inaugural plan for the assembly is the 2018-2021 Medium Term Development Plan, which will lay the foundation for the Municipality's socio-economic advancement.
 Covering an area of 385 square kilometers, the Ayawaso West Municipal Assembly (AWMA) encompasses approximately 3.0% of the total land area of the Greater Accra Region.

 The Ayawaso West Municipality stands as a contemporary and cosmopolitan region, boasting a rich tapestry of individuals from various socio-cultural backgrounds.
 The local populace primarily consists of Ga people who observe the Homowo Festival, while the area also accommodates Ga-Dangme, Akan with Northern heritage, Ewe, Nigerian, and other ethnic groups who either reside or work within its boundaries.
 Additionally, the municipality is host to an array of expatriates from around the globe, engaged in both living and working capacities.
 The prevalent languages spoken encompass Twi, Ga, Ewe, and a spectrum of other dialects.

 Leading the administrative affairs is Mr. Bernard Kwesi Pari Sakyiama, serving as the present Municipal Coordinating Director for the assembly.

-Hon.
-Sandra Owusu Ahinkorah brings to her role as the inaugural Municipal Chief Executive of the Ayawaso West Municipal Assembly an extensive background, boasting more than 18 years of hands-on experience in managerial capacities across both domestic and international public and private sectors.
+The Chief Municipal Executive, MCE, Hon.
+Sandra Owusu Ahinkorah has assured the people of Ayawaso West Municipality that the government would establish a senior high school in the area to enable them benefit from the free SHS program.
+She made this announcement at the 62nd Independence Day in Accra.